josdejong/ducktype/README.md

   - A boolean `optional` (optional)
   - A boolean `nullable` (optional)

-A created ducktype has methods:
+A created ducktype has functions:

 - `test(object)`.
-A method which returns true when provided object matches the ducktype, and false otherwise.
+A function which returns true when provided object matches the ducktype, and false otherwise.
 - `validate(object)`.
-A method which will throw a TypeError when the provided object does not match the ducktype.
+A function which will throw a TypeError when the provided object does not match the ducktype.

 Example: